gabssanto/TechTalks/AI_Pair_Programming.md

 AI pair programming combines the expertise of human developers with the capabilities of AI models like Chat GPT, enabling a collaborative and synergistic coding experience.
 By working together, human developers and AI can tackle complex programming challenges more efficiently, improving code quality, productivity, and learning opportunities.
 This article explores the benefits of AI pair programming and its potential to transform the future of software development by examining scenarios and some examples experienced in day-to-day Backend and Frontend development.

+Something that I would like to shout out early in this article is that, AI is useful as a **Copilot** not as the main driver, this means that AI is not here to replace human developers but to help them to be more productive and efficient.

 ## Code Analysis

 ### React Bug Hunt Example